volkanagun/SentencePartitioning/README.md

 }
 ```

 In order to use a different types of tokenizers, the **forward(token:String)** method must be modified.
-In this setting a language dependent tokenizer extracts the frequent n-grams of a sentence.
+In this settings, a language dependent tokenizer extracts the frequent n-grams of a sentence.
 In order to extract n-grams in other languages, another tokenizer must be used here.
-This class stores the embeddings for each string either token or n-gram.
-Along with the embedding vectors, the indice of the n-gram is also stored.
-By using thre update and retrieve methods the indices of a n-gram sequence, can be converted to BOW or One-Hot sequences.
+Note that forward method uses averaging for token n-grams.
+It assumes that the embedding of a token is the average of its n-gram content.
+EmbeddingModel also stores the embeddings for each string either in token or n-gram form.
+Along with the embedding vectors, the indice of the n-grams is also stored.
+Through the update and retrieve methods, the indices of a n-gram sequence can be converted to BOW or One-Hot sequence.

 ## Evaluation models

 To evaluate other datasets with the current definitions, either a json dataset or a line by line text dataset is required.
 JSON files are used for intrinsic evaluations.
 A JSON dataset for English and German can be constructed easily from the sentence-tr.json example placed inside resources/evaluation/analogy folder.
 For extrinsic evaluation the example datasets are placed inside resources/evaluation/ folder.
 Extrinsic evaluation models use Self-Attention recurrent model and implements the **ExtrinsicLSTM**  class.
 For sequential extrinsic type, ExtrinsicPOS function is implemented.
 For text classification same sequential model with overriding **def loadSamples(filename: String): Iterator[(String, String)]** and **override def labels(): Array[String]**.
 So basically if you want to use other datasets just modify the datasets.
 An example sequention and classification datasets are given as follows.

 ### Sequential dataset